 - Buy both auto and renters insurance from the same company for a “bundling” discount.

 - Get renters insurance quotes from a few companies to compare prices.

 - Choose a higher deductible, which means lower premiums because you’ll get less in the event you make a claim.

-- Ask your agent about discounts, such savings for having fire alarms, burglar alarms, or using auto pay.
+- Ask your insurance agent about discounts, such savings for having fire or burglar alarms, or using automatic payments.

 |Source: National Association of Insurance Commissioners 2018 home insurance report.
 Used with permission.|